gerazo/eltelive/eltelive-new/README.md

 ## Prerequisites
-You will need to download and install [Node.js] and [MongoDB] on your system
+You will need to download and install [Node.js] and [MongoDB] on your system.

 ---